weiwa6/SecureX-ISE-wf/README.md

 5. Create DUO application as ["Partnet Auth API"](https://duo.com/docs/authapi)
 6. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow)

+### Note
+The python script is intended for PoC only and it does not authenticate the requests.
+Addtiaional checking like JWT is recommended for production deployment.

 ### Installation Steps